unm-historiography/2016-fall/docs/essays/providential-history.md

 #### Works Cited

-Arnaldo Momigliano.
+Butterfield, Herbert. *The Origins of History*.
+(London: Eyre Methuen Ltd, 1981.)

+Chestnut, Glenn F. “Eusebius: Fate, Fortune, Free Will, and Nature”, *The First Christian Histories*, 33-64.
+(Macon, Georgia: Mercer University Press, 1986.)

+Kelley, Donald R. “The Education of the Human Race”, *Faces of History* 75-98.
+(London & New Haven: Yale University Press, 1988.)

+Momigliano, Arnaldo.
 “Pagan and Christian Historiography in the Fourth Century A.D.” *Essays in Ancient and Modern Historiography*, 107-126.
 (Middletown, Connecticut: Wesleyan University Press, 1977.)

-Donald R. Kelley.
-“The Education of the Human Race”, *Faces of History* 75-98.
-(London & New Haven: Yale University Press, 1988.)

-Glenn F. Chestnut “Eusebius: Fate, Fortune, Free Will, and Nature”, *The First Christian Histories*, 33-64.
-(Macon, Georgia: Mercer University Press, 1986.)

-Herbert Butterfield. *The Origins of History*.
-(London: Eyre Methuen Ltd, 1981.)